gvwilson/sensibleadventures/bookster/new.md

 would just roll their eyes and trade amused looks with each other.

 Or worse.
 Her stomach sank as he saw Fraederiq and Niquolas coming toward him.
-The three of htem had been friends when they were younger, but then Fraederiq's mother had run off, intoxicated (some said) by the whispered poetry of a Bantangui cinnamon merchant, and weary of her husband's endless arguments.
+The three of them had been friends when they were younger, but then Fraederiq's mother had run off, intoxicated (some said) by the whispered poetry of a Bantangui cinnamon merchant, and weary of her husband's endless arguments.
 Now sixteen, Fraederiq hadn't just